pace-gene/ghee/README.md

-# GitHub Activity Analyzer
+# ghee

-A Python package that analyzes your GitHub activity between specified dates and shows what you've worked on, with optional AI-powered summaries.
+Buttery tools for GitHub - A Python package that analyzes your GitHub activity between specified dates and shows what you've worked on, with optional AI-powered summaries.

 ## Features